gasuketsu/dot.config/README.md

 ### Fedora 22 and above
-dnf install make gcc xz zlib-devel bzip2 bzip2-devel readline-devel sqlite sqlite-devel openssl-devel libffi-devel dnd install tk-devel    (if you also want to have GUI support)
+dnf install make gcc xz zlib-devel bzip2 bzip2-devel readline-devel sqlite sqlite-devel openssl-devel libffi-devel dnf install tk-devel    (if you also want to have GUI support)
 ```

 ## Installation and setup